 - Gorgeous deep colors adorn my windows, and they can be changed out with the seasons—even when my hummingbirds have flown back to South America for the winter!

 - Even if you have a tiny garden, or none at all, this feeder wreath will beckon to any hummer in the area.

 Consider Adding an Ant Moat

 Just a parting reminder that now is not the time to forget about keeping your nectar feeders filled.
 Soon your hummingbirds will be leaving for their long and arduous non-stop autumnal flight across the Gulf of Mexico.
 That these tiny creatures can accomplish this just blows my mind!
 They will need all the fuel they can load up on before they depart.

 The best thing you can do for hummingbirds is make sure your feeders are clean, the nectar is fresh, and there is plenty of it.
 My hummingbirds leave on or about September 15th.
 However, they appeared this spring about two weeks earlier than I have seen before.
 It is quite possible their departure times will be just as unpredictable.

-If you’re like me, you’ll miss these energetic diminutive acrobats, but you’ll feel better knowing you have helped them survive to complete yet another impossible journey!
+If you’re like me, you’ll miss these energetic diminutive acrobats when they fly south, but you’ll feel better knowing you have helped them survive to complete yet another impossible journey!